College Code: SC

 The college's students are limited to 3 credits of coursework in Recreation (RECR) activity courses which may be taken to satisfy degree requirements and applied as general elective credits toward a degree in the college.

-Military Science courses MLSC 400 Leadership and Management and MLSC 402 Leadership and Ethics can be used for credit toward a degree in the college, but credit from other MLSC courses may not be applied toward the college's degrees.
+Military Science courses MLSC 400 Leadership and Management and MLSC 402 Leadership and Ethics can be used for credit toward a degree in the college.
+Additionally, up to 3 credits of 100-level MLSC coursework may be applied toward the college’s degrees.

 University Consortium Registration